Ye334-git/Ye334-git.github.io/README.md

 *   **Arm DevSummit:** *Keynote Presentation* (Nov 2020 & Oct 2020)
 *   **QCon Beijing:** *Keynote* (2017)
 *   **JavaOne (San Francisco):** *Keynote Speaker* (2017, 2011, 2008, 2007)

 ---

+## 💬 Endorsements

+> "Kingsum is considered a leading expert across the software and hardware industry for accurate data collection, intuitive analysis and identify optimizations...
+His knowledge of production systems at scale... resulted in significant performance improvements."
+> — **Anil Rajput**, AMD Fellow

+> "Kingsum's achievements in the realm of software-hardware co-optimization are truly noteworthy.
+He stands as a globally recognized authority in this domain.
+His profound understanding and significant international impact... has spurred innovation."
+> — **Prof. Yuan Xie**, HKUST (IEEE Fellow, ACM Fellow)

+> "He has a deep understanding of Intel processors and how to use performance optimization techniques to tune the hardware...
+He has led have groundbreaking performance improvements."
+> — **Vish Viswanathan**, Intel Fellow

+> "Kingsum is a world-leading expert in this field... widely recognized for his expertise in performance, modeling, and analysis of software applications, with a long history of high-impact work in industry."
+> — **Prof. Ed Lazowska**, University of Washington (Member of NAE, AAAS Fellow)

+---